 You will often have the choice of making payments on your mortgage on a monthly, semi-monthly, bi-weekly or weekly basis.
 Increasing the payment frequency, i.e., bi-weekly instead of monthly, can shorten the amortization of your mortgage and save you a considerable amount of interest.

-In this computer age, mortgage payments are normally made by pre-authorized chequing or debit where the lender takes your regular monthly, semi-monthly, bi-weekly, or weekly payment out of a predetermined bank account automatically.
+Mortgage payments are normally made by pre-authorized chequing or debit where the lender takes your regular monthly, semi-monthly, bi-weekly, or weekly payment out of a predetermined bank account automatically.
 They will request a VOID cheque to verify the account details.

 These prepayment privileges allow you to make extra lump sum payments, double your payments or increase your regular payments.
 Prepayment privileges vary from lender to lender.
 If you want to be able to pay your mortgage off quickly, check the flexibility of your prepayment privileges.